Penneo/sdk-js/README.md

 });
 ```

-If you want to use the new ES6 syntax, you need a tool like Babel, that transpiles your code to ES5 and builds a distribution version. the same example outlined above, in conjunction with `Browserify` would result in
+If you want to use the new ES6 syntax, you need a tool like Babel, that transpiles your code to ES5 and builds a distribution version.
+The same example outlined above, in conjunction with `Browserify` would result in

 ```js
 import penneo from 'penneo-js-sdk' // import directly from node_module